adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 6/7/20

+* Planned the next 6 months overview for a project.
+It is difficult to think and plan and create a realistic and challenging roadmap for projects.
+Will get better at it with time and experience!

 ## 5/7/20

 * Looked at a few ways/repos to do testing/verification in ML and DL models.
 Super interesting!